gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## ACE Groupcomm Profiles {#ssec-iana-groupcomm-profile-registry}

-IANA is asked to register the following entry to the "ACE Groupcomm Profiles" Registry defined in {{Section 10.7 of I-D.ietf-ace-key-groupcomm}}.
+IANA is asked to register the following entry to the "ACE Groupcomm Profiles" registry defined in {{Section 10.7 of I-D.ietf-ace-key-groupcomm}}.

 *  Name: coap_group_oscore_app
 *  Description: Application profile to provision keying material for participating in group communication protected with Group OSCORE as per {{I-D.ietf-core-oscore-groupcomm}}.